startino/saas-for-agencies-slides/slides.md

 ### 👑 You bring:

-- First-hand knowledge of your market, clients, and pain points
+- Extremely deep knowledge of your market, clients, and pain points
 - Proven service processes that have generated $80k+/month in revenue
 - First batch of users from your existing clientele (**super** valuable)

 ### ⚡ We bring:

 - 7+ years per engineer in programming experience
-- 2+ years in the SaaS industry, learning and building - [checkout our projects](https://www.starti.no/projects) (old website)
+- 2+ years in the SaaS industry, learning and building

+## What You Get

+### Full SaaS Platform

+Ready to sell to clients or competing agencies

+### 2 Months Post-Launch Support

+Continuous iteration and refinement after launch

+#### Bonuses:

+### GTM & Marketing+Sales Playbooks

+Based on agency-to-SaaS case studies and interviews

+### Company-wide AI Automation

+Implementation across your entire operation

-## Our Top Projects
+## Our Favourite Builds

 ### Reletino - Lead Generation SaaS